grnet/synnefo/docs/snf-burnin.rst

 * Test containers have unique names
 * Create a new container
 * Upload simple file to newly created container
-* Download file from Pithos+ and test they are the same
+* Download file from Pithos and test it is the same with the one uploaded
-* Remove created file and container from Pithos+
+* Remove created file and container from Pithos